neo-fetch/shinrai-dotfiles/README.md

 Dotfiles of initially shinrai, my laptop, which was continued now on lee, my Desktop because I barely used my laptop anymore, which will now be continued on my new laptop, which I have not yet decided on a name for (How does "aeon" sound?).
 This repo contains my dotfiles and configuration.
 I worked hard "borrowing" it from other people's blood and sweat and then I decided to pour into it my own.
 I need a life.

-## Configs Included
+## Configs Included (Or to be included)

 - Alacritty
 - Neofetch
 - Dunst
 - Rofi
-- Qtile WM/ (BSPWM too I guess?)
+- Qtile WM/ (BSPWM too I guess?
+(TBI.
+Currently ricing on aeon.))
-- Hyperland compositor
+- Hyperland compositor (TBI because wayland works better on aeon, but this wont be included for a long time as I only ssh into lee these days)
 - ZSH

 ## Screenshots